minseok127/atomsnap/README.md

 }
 ```

-Just like obtaining global_ptr using atomic_load in std::shared_ptr, atomsnap allows acquiring the current version using atomsnap_acquire_version.
-This function must be used in pairs with atomsnap_release_version.
-The lifetime of the acquired version is guaranteed until atomsnap_release_version is called.
+Just like obtaining global_ptr using atomic_load in std::shared_ptr, atomsnap allows acquiring the current version using atomsnap_acquire_version().
+This function must be used in pairs with atomsnap_release_version().
+The lifetime of the acquired version is guaranteed until atomsnap_release_version() is called.
 Accessing the version after calling release is not safe and is not guaranteed to work correctly.

-Writers call the atomsnap_make_version function to allocate a new version.
+Writers call the atomsnap_make_version() function to allocate a new version.
 In this process, the allocation function pointer set during initialization is invoked, and the second argument of atomsnap_make_version is passed as an argument to the allocation function.

 ## Caution for the writer when using CAS

-If the writer creates a new version regardless of the previous state, it can replace the version using the atomsnap_exchange_version function, as shown in the pseudocode above.
-On the other hand, if the writer is sensitive to the previous version's state, it may need to use atomsnap_compare_exchange_version to replace the version, as shown in the following pseudocode.
+If the writer creates a new version regardless of the previous state, it can replace the version using the atomsnap_exchange_version() function, as shown in the pseudocode above.
+On the other hand, if the writer is sensitive to the previous version's state, it may need to use atomsnap_compare_exchange_version() to replace the version, as shown in the following pseudocode.

 ```
 void writer(std::barrier<> &sync) {